medusajs/medusa/docs/content/deployments/storefront/deploying-gatsby-on-netlify.md

 :::caution

-At this point, you will face errors related to CORS while using the storefront.
+At this point, you will face errors related to Cross-Origin Resource Sharing (CORS) while using the storefront.
 Before you start using the storefront, follow along the [Configure CORS on the Medusa Server section](#configure-cors-variable-on-the-medusa-server).

 :::